Mr. Gary K. Van Meter

 Thank you for the opportunity to comment on the Farm Credit Administration’s proposed regulation regarding disclosures to stockholders on executive compensation, retirement programs and related benefits, which was published in the January 23, 2012 Federal Register.

-I agree with and support the points raised in our Association’s comment letter and in the Farm Credit Council (FCC) comments on this matter.
-As a client-owner, and as current chairperson of our Association’s compensation committee, I offer these additional comments for you to consider:
+I agree with and support the points raised in our Association’s comment letter.
+As aclient-owner, I offer these additional comments for you to consider:

-I believe that our disclosures on executive compensation and benefits are adequate.
-Our Association conducts an annual client survey, hosts advisory group discussions, and our board members interact frequently with our client-owners.
-I have not received any feedback from stockholders asking for additional disclosures on executive compensation.
+I believe our disclosures on executive compensation and benefits are adequate.
+Our Association conducts an annual client survey, hosts advisory group discussions, and our board members interact frequently with our other client-owners.
+I have not received any feedback from stockholders asking for more disclosures on executive compensation.

 Our cooperative structure means directors are independent from management and that stockholders have the opportunity to hold directors accountable for serving the Association’s interests through regular elections.
-Management members are prohibited from participating in director elections.
+Management members cannotparticipate in director elections.
 All voting stockholders each have one vote regardless of stock investment, giving each stockholder equal say in Association matters.
-Unlike in some publicly-traded companies, Farm Credit Association management does not receive stock options, and has no incentive to manipulate share prices, nor serve on the board of directors.
+Unlike in some publicly-traded companies, Farm Credit Association management does not receive stock options, and has no incentive to manipulate share prices, nor can they serve on the board of directors.
 This structure adequately protects against executive compensation abuses that other companies have experienced.

 Advisory Shareholder Vote

-A “say on pay” advisory vote from stockholders, who have not been fully trained or adequately informed on these issues, would undermine our board and committee’s rigorous process.
-Our Association resources should not be spent attempting to educate all stockholders so that their advisory vote would be credible and provide meaningful feedback to the board.
-Rather than imposing this costly requirement, FCA should deal with any Farm Credit institution board that is not performing its fiduciary duties through the existing enforcement process.
+A “say on pay” advisory vote from stockholders, who have not been trained or adequately informed on these issues, would undermine our board decisions.
+Our Association resources should not be spent attempting to educate all stockholders.
+Rather than imposing this costly process, FCA should deal with any Farm Credit institution board that is not performing its fiduciary duties using its existing enforcement tools.

 Significant and Material Event Disclosure

-Again, thank you for the opportunity to provide input on this proposed regulation.
-If you have any questions about my comments, please contact me.
+Again, thank you for the opportunity to provide input.
+If you have any questions aboutmy comments, please contact me.